Above the Rim

 Above the Rim is a 1994 American sports drama film co-written and directed by Jeff Pollack in his directorial debut.
-The screenplay was written by Barry Michael Cooper, adapted from a story by Benny Medina.
+The screenplay was written by Pollack and Barry Michael Cooper, adapted from a story by Benny Medina.

-The film stars Duane Martin, Tupac Shakur, Leon and Marlon Wayans.
-Considered the conclusion to Cooper's "Harlem Trilogy" (the preceding films being New Jack City (1991) and Sugar Hill (1994), the film tells the story about a promising New York City high school basketball star and his relationships with a drug dealer and a former basketball star, now employed as a security guard at the high school he was a promising young star at years ago.
+The film stars Duane Martin, Tupac Shakur, Marlon Wayans, and Leon.
+Considered the conclusion to Cooper's "Harlem Trilogy" (the preceding films being New Jack City (1991) and Sugar Hill (1994), the film tells the story about a promising New York City high school basketball star, and his relationships with a drug dealer and a former basketball star, now employed as a security guard at the high school he was a promising young star for the past years.

-The film mostly took place in Harlem, with various scenes filmed at the Manhattan Center for Science and Mathematics in East Harlem.
+The film was shot in Harlem, with various scenes filmed at the Manhattan Center for Science and Mathematics in East Harlem.
 Some of the basketball scenes were filmed at Samuel J. Tilden High School in Brooklyn, New York.